Busted-stamped-in-red-on-brown-paper

 • Show you understand your audience and what they want to see

-• Include relevant research to back up what you’re saying
+• Include credible research to back up what you’re saying

 • Communicate with your audience in a clear and meaningful way